Trucking Company Negligence

 In order to find the key evidence that a trucking company’s negligence caused your accident, we need to move quickly.
 Otherwise, the evidence we need to build a strong legal case might n no longer exist if we wait too long to start our investigation.
 That’s why you need to contact us right away.
 Many of the records we need to review are the trucking company’s property, and swift legal action is needed to preserve and recover those documents.
 As soon as you retain Coby L. Wooten, Attorney At Law, P.C., we’ll go to work to make sure your rights are protected.

+Our attorneys have been fighting for the injured for more than 30 years.
 If you’ve been injured in a truck accident, we can help you hold the trucking company accountable and fight for the compensation you need to rebuild your life.
 Contact us online or call 866-408-0940 for your free consultation.